MaterializeInc/materialize/doc/user/content/overview/_index.md

 While we've covered the high-level details above, this section gives some of the more specific details about Materialize itself.

-Materialize ingests streams of data from Kafka, Kinesis, PostgreSQL, S3, or local files that you declare as "sources".
+Materialize ingests streams of data from external systems like Kafka and PostgreSQL that you declare as "sources".
 These sources monitor changes in the upstream data and automatically pull new records into your Materialize instance.
 You can interact with this data in Materialize as if it were in a SQL table.